alexschimpf/parrot/README.md

 ### Summary
 <hr>

-Parrot is a simple mock server.
+Parrot is a simple mock server, mainly intended for dev/CI use.
 You can configure Parrot to return mock responses based on given request data.
 For example, you could configure it to behave like so: